-- 7. The Auditor General for Wales confirmed the appointment of 12 September 2022 as the date from which electors can exercise their rights under sections 30 and 31 of the Public Audit (Wales) Act 2004 to ask questions or make objections to the accounts to the Auditor General.
-The relevant Public Notice advertising Local Government Electors' right to Inspect and ask the Auditor questions about the accounts was placed on display within the relevant timeframes. - 8.
-The Annual Return and accompanying information included explanations of significant variances on the Accounting statements, an Annual Governance statement with assertions for Part 1.
-In respect of Part 2 the Annual Governance Statement, the Community Council provided the required information before 30 September 2022 together with more detailed explanations as requested by the External Auditor. - 9 The Summary of receipts and payments for the year ended 31 March 2022 was considered by the Council at its April 2022 meeting together with the detailed receipts and payments by Budget headings (Minute 161 refers) A copy of the Asset Register was submitted to the Internal Auditor.
-Attached at Appendix 1 is the supporting statement for the accounts for the year ended 31 March 2022 and the formal Risk Assessment for 2022 is attached at Appendix 2.
+- 7. In respect of the Annual Accounts for 2023/24 and 2024/25, the Auditor General for Wales has appointed 12 September 2024 and 15 September 2025 as the dates from which electors can exercise their rights under sections 30 and 31 of the Public Audit (Wales) Act 2004 to ask questions or make objections to the accounts to the Auditor General.
+The relevant Public Notices advertising Local Government Electors' right to Inspect and ask the Auditor questions about the accounts have been and will be placed on public display within the relevant timeframes. - 8.
+The Annual Return for 2023/24 and accompanying information included explanations of significant variances on the Accounting statements, an Annual Governance statement with assertions for Part 1.
+In respect of Part 2 the Annual Governance Statement, the Community Council provided the required information before 30 September 2024 together with more detailed explanations as requested by the External Auditor when undertaking is triennial Audit. - 9.
+The Annual Return for 2024/25 will be considered, approved and certified by the Council at its June 2025 meeting which is expected to be before 30 June 2025.
+The Council at its June 2025 meeting will also consider the Annual Internal Audit report.
+The draft return will be submitted to the internal Auditor on 8 May 2025 and his report is expected by 22 May 2025. - 9 The Summary of receipts and payments for the year ended 31 March 2024 was considered by the Council at its April 2024 meeting together with the detailed receipts and payments by Budget headings (Minute 155.1 refers) A copy of the Asset Register was submitted to the Internal Auditor.
+A similar report is to be considered by the Council at its April 2025 meeting for the year ended 31 March 2025.
+Attached at Appendix 1 is the supporting statement for the accounts for the year ended 31 March 2025 and the formal Risk Assessment for 2024 and 2025 is attached at Appendix 2.